ethereum/web3.py/docs/contributing.rst

 certain types of bugs, enable richer tooling, and enhance the documentation, making the code easier to follow.

-All new code is required to land with type hints, with the exception of tests.
+All new code is required to include type hints, with the exception of tests.

 All parameters, as well as the return type of defs, are expected to be typed, with the exception of ``self`` and ``cls`` as seen in the following example.